Find Grad Schools

 The states with the most job growth for Political Scientist are North Carolina, Ohio, and Washington.
 Watch out if you plan on working in Texas, Pennsylvania, or Maryland.
 These states have the worst job growth for this type of profession.

-How Much Does a Political Scientist Make?
+Salary for a Political Scientist

-The typical yearly salary for Political Scientists is somewhere between $59,300 and $164,200.
+The average yearly salary of a Political Scientist ranges between $59,300 and $164,200.

 undefined